Kalondepatrick/wastemapping/README.md

 You can check out our prototype here: https://kalondepatrick.github.io/wastemapping/

+# Support Malawi National Environmental Agenda

+There are dozens of groups that are interested to contribute towards ending open waste dumping.
+To support this effort, I volunteer during mt free time to help such groups to translate data into insights key to making decisions.

+Here is my support towards Mudi River project: https://kalondepatrick.github.io/wastemapping/

 Feedback and comments can be sent to me directly.

 # Scholarly work cited